rohans0509/data-versioning/README.md

 ### Create a Data Store folder in GCS Bucket
 - Go to `https://console.cloud.google.com/storage/browser`
-- Go to the bucket `cheese-app-data-demo` (REPLACE WITH YOUR BUCKET NAME)
+- Go to the bucket `cheese-app-data-versioning` (REPLACE WITH YOUR BUCKET NAME)
 - Create a folder `dvc_store` inside the bucket
+- Create a folder `images` inside the bucket (This is where we will store the images that need to be versioned)

 ## Run DVC Container
 We will be using [DVC](https://dvc.org/) as our data versioning tool.
 DVC (Data Version Control) is an Open-source, Git-based data science tool.
 It applies version control to machine learning development, make your repo the backbone of your project.